OlajideTechie/task-api-showcase/README.md

 ---

-> 💡 Built as part of my transition into Backend Engineering, showcasing hands-on skills with Django, DRF, and API design.

 ## 📌 Project Overview

 This project is a backend API for managing tasks with user-based access, custom scheduling logic, and clean time validations.